Avigdor Miller

-Avigdor HaKohen Miller (August 28, 1908 – April 20, 2001) was an American Haredi rabbi, author, and lecturer most prominently known for instigating and invigorating extreme right-wing politics in American Orthodox Jewry.
+Avigdor HaKohen Miller (August 28, 1908 – April 20, 2001) was an American Haredi rabbi, author, and lecturer.

 He served simultaneously as a communal rabbi, mashgiach ruchani (spiritual supervisor) of Yeshiva Rabbi Chaim Berlin, and as a teacher in Beis Yaakov.
 After his son opened Yeshiva Beis Yisrael in 1986, Miller served as its rosh yeshiva (dean).

-Rabbi Miller was an American-born, European trained rabbi immersed in the most demanding Lithuanian academic and mussar traditions.
-He not only spoke perfect English, but also had a unique oratory presence that captivated audiences.
-As the first prominent rabbi to use the medium of tape recorders to spread Torah in an unprecendented fashion to the public at-large, he reached an amazingly broad spectrum of audience.
+Miller was an American-born, European trained rabbi immersed in the demanding Lithuanian academic and mussar traditions.
+As one of the earlier prominent rabbis to use the medium of tape to distribute Torah lectures to the public, he reached a broad audience.